apache/hudi/rfc/rfc-83/rfc-83.md

 We decide to add a new column `missingSchedulePartitions` in `HoodieClusteringPlan.asvc` and `HoodieCompactionPlan.asvc`.
 ,default value is null, to record ignored partitions during current table service planning.

-Missing partitions corresponding to scenarios such as
+Scenarios where partitions are missing or incomplete, such as
 1. Being filtered.
 2. The partition related file groups is not fully processed due to Target IO.